 Imagine that you want to add a 3264px x 2448px image to your email.
 Its weight will be approximately 2,5 MB which is equal to 12 seconds loading speed time for the ordinary internet connection.
 That’s too long to wait for email recipients because the rest email elements have their weight too.
 Maybe a half of the users will not wait so you will miss the customers as well.
 Reduce images in order not to ruin the user experience and as a sequence an email review process.

 You may create separate email version for mobile devices with the 320px width and use JPEG pictures instead of PNG because they have a smaller size than the same resolution and size PNG pictures.
 Although, the image quality will be worse.

 One more good idea is not to include as many images to the mobile template as you have for the desktop version.
 It will simplify the scrolling which could seem endless in many cases for mobile users.
 The loading speed will increase too in this case.

 The maximum length of the plain text content without interrupting it with images should be approximately 500px-600px long.
 That’s enough to highlight any topic with 5-7 sentences.
 The most appropriate for reading is a text line with no more than 75 symbols which is average for the 600px template width.

 Actually, email is not the place to read long storytelling article or investigate a new hot topic research.
-That’s a place to get conscious with a short content which has only one topic and intent so that’s why writing the each sentence ask yourself if it is really informative and necessary.
+That’s a place to get conscious with a short content which has only one topic and intent so that’s why writing each sentence ask yourself if it is really informative and necessary.
 You may shorten your text in such a way greatly.

-The text is not a size heavy element, so according to the email size optimisation you may use as much text as you need without influencing the total email weight but the longer content you use, the fewer chances it has to be read by users.
+The text is not a size heavy element, so according to the email size optimization you may use as much text as you need without influencing the total email weight but the longer content you use, the fewer chances it has to be read by users.

 If you have many images and much less text for them, there is an option to situate the images and their description in a staggered order even in the one column template.
 This trick will save a lot of space and avoid unnecessary scrolling.